Lada 110: Lada 112

-The Lada 112 or VAZ-2112 is a hatchback car produced by Russian auto manufacturer AvtoVAZ, under the Lada brand.
+The Lada 112 or VAZ-2112 is the hatchback version of the Lada 110.
 The Lada 112 was introduced in 1999, and is somewhat more modern and luxurious-looking than the traditional Ladas.
 The car is relatively popular in Russia today.
 Coming with a 1.5 through 1.6 litre inline-four engine with about 90 hp in either 8 valve or 16 valve versions, the Lada 112 could reach a maximum speed of 185 km/h and move from 0–100 km/h in 12 seconds.
 It came with a five-speed gearbox and rear drum brakes.
 Its weight is between 1,050 (2,315 lb) and 1230 kg's.

-Variants
+112 Coupé

-AvtoVAZ also provided a 112 Coupe variant, with just three doors instead of five in base model.

-It was dropped from the Lada model range in 2008, with the launch of the Lada Priora hatchback.
+AvtoVAZ also provided a 112 Coupé variant, with just three doors instead of the five of the base model.
+It entered production at VAZ's subsidiary, where it replaced the Lada Nadezhda on the OPP (pilot production subsidiary) lines.
+The Coupé was dropped from the Lada model range in 2008, with the launch of the Lada Priora hatchback.